 Pillows

 Pillows can be used for both support and comfort while sleeping.
 They come in various types, shapes, and sizes, and are made of different materials, including natural solid latex and natural shredded latex.
-Therefore, pillow shopping is also as important as mattress shopping, and their quality matters, too.
+Therefore, latex pillow shopping is also as important as mattress shopping, and their quality matters, too.

 Most pillows provide comfort and support to the neck and shoulders.
 However, others support other body parts, such as the knees, back, and legs.
 Additionally, these pillows are made of several materials, such as latex, feathers, cotton, and foam.